sCrypt-Inc/scryptlib/README.md

 > `const lockingScriptHex = lockingScript.toHex();`

-Additionally, you can access OP_RETURN data of the contract locking script by using an accessor named `opReturn`, for example:
+Additionally, you can access OP_RETURN data of the contract locking script by using an accessor named `dataLoad`, for example:

-> `instance.opReturn = dataInASM;`
+> `instance.dataLoad = dataInASM;`

-After that, the `instance.lockingScript` would include the opReturn data automatically.
-If you want to access the code part of the contract locking script without `opReturn` data, use:
+After that, the `instance.lockingScript` would include the dataLoad automatically.
+If you want to access the code part of the contract's locking script without `dataLoad` data, use:

 > `const codePart = instance.codePart;`